julienstroheker/Slocker/README.md

-# Slocker - Hook from DockerHub to Slack
+# Slocker - Hook from DockerHub to Slack in a container

 ## Installation and Usage